DNALinux/ai/README.md

      ```

 5. **Generate Answers**:
-   - To get your RAG version answer from the command line, navigate to the `src` path and type:
-     ```bash
-     python3 main.py "your question goes here"
-     ```
-   - Or in a Jupyter notebook, use:
+   - In a Jupyter notebook, use:
      ```python
-     testRAG = rag.RAG(input, output, chroma_db, collection_name)
+     testRAG = rag(input, output, chroma_db, collection_name)
      print(testRAG.generate_answer("Your question goes here"))
+     ```
+   - You can also try out our pre-installed DNALinux AI agent by typing in the command line:
+     ```bash
+     rag-llama3 "your question goes here"
      ```